HumanForest suspends London e-bike sharing service, cuts jobs after customer accident – TechCrunch

 “Employees who had been with the company for less than three months were on their probation period which, as outlined in their contract, had one week’s notice.
 We will be paying their salaries until the end of the month,” she said, reiterating that it’s a difficult time for the startup.

-The e-bikes HumanForest was using for the service appear to be manufactured by the Chinese firm Hongji — but are supplied by a German startup, called Wunder Mobility, which offers both b2c and b2b mobility services.
+The e-bikes HumanForest was using for the service appear to be manufactured by the Chinese firm Hongji — but are supplied by a German startup, called Wunder Mobility, which offers both B2C and B2B mobility services.

 We contacted both companies to ask about the e-bike defect reported by HumanForest.